mjambresic/talos-records/README.md

 Copyright © 2025 Matija Jambresic

 For information about third-party assets used and their respective licenses, please see the [Third Party](THIRDPARTY.md) file.

+In addition to the license file required by the MIT License, please include the Third Party file in all copies of this project.